 Costs (existing funding with approved costs, potential funding with requested costs)

-The Funding Solution List for At-Risk Systems is ordered alphabetically by water system name.
-The order by which water systems are listed on the Funding Solution List for At-Risk Systems does not reflect priority for funding.
+The Funding Solution List for Potential At-Risk Systems is ordered alphabetically by water system name.
+The order by which water systems are listed on the Funding Solution List for Potential At-Risk Systems does not reflect priority for funding.

-Table 6 is a summary of the FY 2020-21 Funding Solution List for At-Risk Systems (Appendix F), which includes a total of 339 systems meeting one or more risk categories, serving 1.41 million people for a total of approximately of $576 million (approved and requested funding only).
+Table 6 is a summary of the FY 2020-21 Funding Solution List for Potential At-Risk Systems (Appendix F), which includes a total of 339 systems meeting one or more risk categories, serving 1.41 million people for a total of approximately of $576 million (approved and requested funding only).

 Table 6.
-Summary of FY 2020-21 Funding Solution List for At-Risk Systems
+Summary of FY 2020-21 Funding Solution List for Potential At-Risk Systems